hapax/hapax.github.io/assets/chandra.md

 What is intelligible is also beautiful.
 </span>

-While the star's ejecta may go on to form life --- remarkable for its complexity -- what is left behind is beautiful by virtue of its simplicity.
+While the star's ejecta may go on to form life, remarkable for its complexity, what is left behind is beautiful by virtue of its simplicity.